 In another week of challenging events, the task of reviewing any book on happiness offered a welcome contrast to depressing accounts of pandemic, politics and poverty.
 Not that Covid-19, economic decline and the threat from climate change are not important issues, but because the book title suggested solutions to many of the intractable problems we face.
 Indeed, Layard offers hope that ‘despite appearances, a new gentler culture is emerging’.
-The musings of our royal princes were used as evidence of this seismic shift, the first of many conflicting ideas employed to bolster uncertain and at times speculative science.
+It’s not that William and Harry’s opinions don’t matter, but rather the extent to which the views of two of the most privileged men in the world reflect the day-to-day experience of life for people in general.
 But let me be clear, there’s much to respect in Layard’s work generally.
 An opinion former in the economics of happiness, he writes and speaks extensively on the subject.
-And as a scientist and academic committed to researching the relationship between health and happiness I wanted to be impressed, I wanted to learn more.
-But unforunately it didn’t happen.
+And as a scientist and academic committed to researching the relationship between health and happiness, I wanted to be impressed, I wanted to learn more.
+But unfortunately it didn’t happen.

-In the book’s introductory road map, the paths to greater happiness are explained simply.
-We inherit two genetic ‘traits’, altruism and selfishness, and by attenuating selfishness and augmenting altruism, we increase individual and collective happiness.
+In the book’s introductory road map, the paths to greater happiness are explained in simple terms.
+We inherit two genetic ‘traits’, altruism and selfishness, and by reducing selfishness and increasing happiness, we make the world a better place for ourselves and others.
 The omission of evidence to support this model was the core limitation of the work.
-I’m also concerned by the book’s tone that the happiness of society rests mainly on just one concept ‘say no to selfishness’.
+I’m also concerned by the book’s tone that society’s happiness rests mainly on just one concept, ‘say no to selfishness’.
 There’s little acknowledgement of individual psychological differences, epigenetic limitations or the host of external factors that create variability in human behaviour.
 Several of the examples abandoned causality.
 So, while school is more influential in a child’s happiness than their grades, Layard didn’t address the evidence linking education, income and privilege.
-Similarly, the correlations between poverty and the mental health of school-aged children was generally understated.
+Similarly, the correlations between poverty and the mental health of school-aged children were generally understated.
 Psychological sciences have frequently demonstrated the link between poverty and lifelong unhappiness.

 After a set of controls are added, we document that both persistent levels of poverty and transitions into poverty are strongly associated with levels of and transitions into childhood mental health problemsEmla Fitzsimons et al.